Meat Grinding Tips as Explained on The Martha Stewart Show

 - Remove chilled strips from the freezer.
 Using a KitchenAid mixer fitted with a meat grinder attachment with the large hole plate, feed meat strips through, being sure to alternate cuts.
 Let the worm grab each strip (on speed 2), and after it passes through the grinder, gently toss the ground meat with your hands to distribute the fat evenly.

-- Using a your KitchenAid grinder attachment fitted with the small hole plate, feed the meat through using the wooden pusher.
+- Using your KitchenAid grinder attachment fitted with the small hole plate, feed the meat through using the wooden pusher.

 - Weigh meat out on a scale to evenly divide the meat.